weecology/LDATS/paper-comparison/compare-christensen.md

 which(nplots$x < 8)
 ```

+I added an argument 'diagnose' to the create\_rodent\_table() function.
+If T, returns the raw table & \# of plots tables as well as the adjusted table.

 The lines that are different are the lines that were adjusted; if you don't adjust the paper data you get the same table as the LDATS data.

 For now I will use the *adjusted rodent table* because this will avoid artificially low abundances for incompletely trapped periods.